-County governments will be responsible for implementation of this policy.
-Individual counties will thus develop policies, legislations, strategies and plans to guide implementation.
+County Governments through the county departments responsible for Livestock will be responsible for implementation of this Policy at the county level.
+Individual counties will develop county specific plans to guide implementation.
 The Constitution provides for County governments to be responsible for animal husbandry, livestock sale yards, County abattoirs, livestock disease control, animal control and welfare.

-5.2.3 Intergovernmental relations
+5.2.3 Intergovernmental Relations